 Footprint network statistics show that 60 percent of the world’s ecological footprint consists of CO2 emissions, with the energy sector as the largest contributor.
 That means that every reduction within the energy sector also has a positive effect in other areas.
 Prioritising our efforts to change where it matters the most would place the global energy sector as one of the key sectors for transformation.
 And there are actually several different ways to put a price on the emissions.

 There is a trading scheme in place within the EU.
-During the economic recession consequent low demand of allowances created a huge oversupply.
+During the economic recession consequent, low demand for allowances created a huge oversupply.
 If any it showed how important the cap & trade properties are for the system to work efficiently.
-Now this has been changed.
-But even though the scheme has been developed, it’s yet to be aligned with the ambition to become climate-neutral by 2050 as that ambition still needs to be converted into hard targets at the EU-level.
+Now, this has been changed.
+But even though the scheme has been developed, it’s yet to be aligned with the ambition to become climate-neutral by 2050 as that ambition still needs to be converted into hard targets at the EU level.
 That, I would say, it’s necessary.